-How to complain to HM Revenue and Customs (HMRC) about the service you’ve received, and how your complaint will be dealt with.
+How to tell HM Revenue and Customs (HMRC) about your complaint, and how we'll deal with it.

-If you’re unhappy with the service HMRC has provided, contact them as soon as possible.
+If you’re unhappy with the service we’ve given you, contact us as soon as possible.

-Examples of things that you may not be happy with are:
+Examples of things that you might not be happy with are:

 - unreasonable delays

-You can make your complaint to HMRC by phoning or writing to the person or office you have been dealing with.
-The phone number will be on any correspondence they have sent you.
+You can make your complaint to HMRC by phoning or writing to the person or office you’ve been dealing with.
+The phone number will be on any letters we’ve sent you.

-When you contact HMRC please give them as much information as you can to help them understand and investigate your complaint, including:
+When you contact us, please give as much information as you can to help us understand and investigate your complaint.